faizan4devloper/band-landing-page/README.md

 import React, { useRef, useState, useEffect } from "react";
-import { BrowserRouter as Router, Routes, Route, Link, useLocation } from "react-router-dom";
+import { BrowserRouter as Router, Routes, Route, useLocation } from "react-router-dom";
 import { FontAwesomeIcon } from "@fortawesome/react-fontawesome";
 import { faArrowRight, faArrowLeft, faChevronDown, faChevronUp } from "@fortawesome/free-solid-svg-icons";
 import Header from "./components/Header/Header";
 import Home from "./Home"; // Import the updated Home component import SideBarPage from "./components/Sidebar/SideBarPage";
 import AllCardsPage from "./components/Cards/AllCardsPage";
-import { loadCardsData } from "./data"; // Updated import for dynamic data fetching import { BeatLoader } from "react-spinners"; // Import loaders import styles from "./App.module.css"; // Ensure this is imported for styling
+import { loadCardsData } from "./AssetImport"; // Import loadCardsData
+import { BeatLoader } from "react-spinners"; // Import loaders
+import styles from "./App.module.css"; // Ensure this is imported for styling